 What’s Not Included & Other Additional Expenses?

-- If this is full or you would like an alternative style of accommodation please see our Chamonix Accommodation notes.
+- Valley accommodation.
+Please see our Chamonix Accommodation notes.
 Prices start from camping at C.10 euros per night, Bunkhouse for C.20 euros per night and hotel accommodation from around 40-50 euros upwards.

 - Mountain Hut & lift for you and the Guide.
 Allow about 65 euros per night for dinner, bed & breakfast and your part share in the same for the Guide (at a heavily reduced rate).
 The best way to deal with these expenses is to make a communal group ‘kitty’ which you contribute to and all expenses are paid out of.